Baron-von-Riedesel/Jemm/Readme.txt

                <l> kB; setting MAXSEXT=0 will make JemmEx behave like a
                v3.0 XMM.
  NOE801        don't use int 15h, ax=E801h to get amount of extended memory.
- NOE820        for JemmEx, removed in v5.80, since required by XMS v3.5.
+ NOE820        don't use int 15h, ax=E820h to get amount of extended memory;
-               JemmExL still understands this option, which tells it not to use int 15h, ax=E820h to get amount of extended memory.
+               option is ignored unless MAXSEXT=0 is set.
  X2MAX=m       limit for free extended memory in kB reported by XMS V2
                (default 65535).
 It is reported that some old applications need a value of <m>=32767.